-The rules parents set, the relationships they build, and the conversations they have about alcohol, marijuana, nicotine and vaping (or any other drug) make a BIG difference in the decisions teens make.
-Kids who learn about the risks of alcohol and other drugs from their parents (and know their parents’ no-use expectations) are HALF as likely to ever use these drugs compared to their peers.
+Parents have the most influence.
+The rules you set, the relationships you build, and the conversations you have about substance use influence the decisions your kids make.
+Teens who learn about the risks of substance use from their parents are half as likely as their peers.